bonny/WordPress-Simple-History/readme.txt

 - Fixed: No longer assume that the ajaxurl don't already contains query params.
 Should fix problems with third party plugins like [WPML](https://wpml.org/).
 - Fixed: Notice if context key did not exist.
 Should fix https://github.com/bonny/WordPress-Simple-History/issues/100.
 - Fixed: Name and title on dashboard and settings page were not translateable.
+Fixes https://wordpress.org/support/topic/dashboard-max-length-of-content.

 = 2.5 (December 2015) =